The best car dryers for quickly drying paintwork 2024

 Cons

-• Not powerful enough for a whole car
+• Not powerful enough, nor designed to dry a whole car

 Pros